-- Decentralizing economic decision-making entails some degree of loss of control over the economic base of the regime's power, placing it at the mercy of more spontaneous market forces; - -- Raising incentives produces social inequities which are unpopular with much of the population; it also allows centers of independent wealth to emerge which the Soviet leaders, educated as Marxists, believe must unavoidably turn into loci of independent political power. - -- Abandoning the goal of full employment and reducing substantially government subsidies for food, housing and transport would certainly cause dissatisfaction among the mass of the population which benefits from assured wages and low prices on necessities.
+- Decentralizing economic decision-making entails some degree of loss of control over the economic base of the regime's power, placing it at the mercy of more spontaneous market forces; - -- Raising incentives produces social inequities which are unpopular with much of the population; it also allows centers of independent wealth to emerge which the Soviet leaders, educated as Marxists, believe must unavoidably turn into loci of independent political power.

-^{} Joint Economic Committee, Congress of the United States, Soviet Economic Problems and Prospects (Washington, D.C., U.S. Government Printing Office, 1977), p.
-3.
+^{}Joint Economic Committee, Congress of the United States, Soviet Economic Problems and Prospects (Washington, D.C., U.S. Government Printing Office, 1977), p.3.